sworkflow-project/sworkflow/README.md

 ## Supported Platforms

-Automatic dependency installation is currently supported on Debian-based systems.
+Automatic installation of the tool is currently supported on Debian-based systems.

 If you want to build documentation, displayed on the website, install pip package.